15 Best Sunset Hikes on Oʻahu, Hawaiʻi

 Read My Separate Post: Hawaiʻi Loa Ridge Trail

-The Mokulēʻia Trail may be one of the longer suggestions on this list, but in terms of hiking and navigating back after dark, it’s one of the easiest!
+The Mokulēʻia Trail is one of the longer suggestions on this list, but the reason I’ve included it here is because it’s one of the easiest in terms of hiking and navigating back after dark!

 Best Sunrise Hikes on Oʻahu

-If you’re interested in reading more, I wrote a very similar list about the best sunrise hikes across Oʻahu in an entirely separate post.
+If you enjoyed reading my sunset recommendations, I have also written a similar list about the best sunrise hikes across Oʻahu, which you can read in my separate article linked below.

 Read My Separate Post: Best Sunrise Hikes on Oʻahu